10 Backpacking Trips for Solitude in Glacier National Park

 Backpackers hiking the Piegan Pass Trail in Glacier National Park.

-But as I suggest in tip no. 6 of my “12 Expert Tips For Finding Solitude When Backpacking,” go deeper into the backcountry and you will find solitude.
+But long stretches of both options for this route still deliver a satisfying degree of solitude.
+As I suggest in tip no. 6 of my “12 Expert Tips For Finding Solitude When Backpacking,” go deeper into the backcountry and you will find solitude.
 On most of this hike, you’ll walk through remote parts of the park’s northern tier, occasionally encountering only other backpackers.
 You’ll also see some of the park’s finest wilderness lakes and high country.
 And you might not mind spending one “backcountry” night in the Many Glacier campground and gorging on a restaurant dinner and breakfast.

-See my story “Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop,” and my expert e-guide “The Best Backpacking Trip in Glacier National Park,” which covers all the details on planning that trip, including my tips on the best way to do it and best campsites.
+See my story “Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop,” photos of part of this loop in my story “Déjà vu All Over Again: Backpacking in Glacier National Park,” and my expert e-book “The Best Backpacking Trip in Glacier National Park,” which covers all the details on planning that trip, including my tips on the best way to do it and best campsites.

 Nyack Creek-Coal Creek Loop